lordbasel/Terrachallenge-1/README.md

 # Terrachallange

-This is a challnage to test your knowledge of Terraform and supporting Terraform in various environments.
+This is a challenge to test your knowledge of Terraform and supporting Terraform in various environments.
 There are a series of checkpoints that should be used as save points within the challange.
 Each checkpoint builds on the previous checkpoint, so make sure you complete each checkpoint in order.

 ## Getting Started